support@meisterdrucke.com · 0043 4257 29415

 Similar artworks selected for you

 Hanuman is captured by Ravana, humiliated, but escapes and sets fire to the city with his blazing tail.
-1653 Page from Tales of a Parrot (Tuti-nama): text page King Bana enjoying music in his court, from the Usha-Aniruddha section of a Krishna Lila Rama Rejects Sita Upon Her Return; She Asks to Prove Her Chastity by Fire Ravana commands Kumbhakarna’s awakening; Rama and leaders tend to Lakshmana Page from Tales of a Parrot Tuti-nama: Eighth night: The handmaiden again appeals In the throne room at Nandigrama, Bharata places on the throne Rama Page from Tales of a Parrot Tuti-nama: Eighth night: The prince The monkey forces have scoured the northern, eastern and western regions in vain and return to tell Sugriva and Rama of their disappointment.
+1653 Rama Rejects Sita Upon Her Return; She Asks to Prove Her Chastity by Fire Ravana commands Kumbhakarna’s awakening; Rama and leaders tend to Lakshmana Page from Tales of a Parrot Tuti-nama: Eighth night: The handmaiden again appeals In the throne room at Nandigrama, Bharata places on the throne Rama Page from Tales of a Parrot Tuti-nama: Eighth night: The prince The monkey forces have scoured the northern, eastern and western regions in vain and return to tell Sugriva and Rama of their disappointment.
 Sugriva Sita on a rug under a royal umbrella and is offering pan (betel-chews) to the two brothers A Brahmin consults Rama about his son Musical Show in a Palace Illustration to the Tenth and Eleventh Book of Purana On the Right, Dasaratha Again Tells Rama He Will Make Him King, with Vasistha, Laksmana, Another Brahmin and Ministers in Attendance.
-Rama and Laksmana Then Leave the King to Call on Kausalya on the Left, Who, Dressed in White, is Wor Illustration to the Bhagvata Purana Depicting Balarama Taking Akrura by the Hand with His Younger Brother Krishna King Bana enjoying music in his court, from the Usha-Aniruddha section of a Krishna Lila Indrajit injures Rama and Lakshmana; monkeys despair, but Vibhishana consoles them Ravana Sits on His Throne as His Sister Surpanakha Mourns Her Husband Rama’s triumphant procession enters Ayodhya; he bows before the queens Indrajit Injures Rama and Lakshmana; Monkeys Despair but Vibhishana Consoles Them Ravana grieves, restrains rage against Sita, and readies for battle Rama and Lakshmana Bound, from the Hanuman fends off demons; Rama and Ravana watch Rama tours his kingdom, kills a Shudra practicing penance, and is praised by the gods Rama Bends His Bow Kama Shoots a Love Arrow at Shiva, from a copy of the Song of Gauri Praheti Becomes an Ascetic While Heti Marries Bhaya and Has a Son, Vidyutkesa The Brothers Ali Auli Khan Zaman and Gadhadur Khan at Karah Rama Returns to Ayodhya and Plans the Rajasuya Sacrifice, but Bharata Dissuades Him Sumantra brings Rama and Laksmana in a chariot to Dasaratha
+Rama and Laksmana Then Leave the King to Call on Kausalya on the Left, Who, Dressed in White, is Wor Illustration to the Bhagvata Purana Depicting Balarama Taking Akrura by the Hand with His Younger Brother Krishna King Bana enjoying music in his court, from the Usha-Aniruddha section of a Krishna Lila Indrajit injures Rama and Lakshmana; monkeys despair, but Vibhishana consoles them Ravana Sits on His Throne as His Sister Surpanakha Mourns Her Husband Rama’s triumphant procession enters Ayodhya; he bows before the queens Indrajit Injures Rama and Lakshmana; Monkeys Despair but Vibhishana Consoles Them Ravana grieves, restrains rage against Sita, and readies for battle Rama and Lakshmana Bound, from the Hanuman fends off demons; Rama and Ravana watch Rama tours his kingdom, kills a Shudra practicing penance, and is praised by the gods Rama Bends His Bow Praheti Becomes an Ascetic While Heti Marries Bhaya and Has a Son, Vidyutkesa The Brothers Ali Auli Khan Zaman and Gadhadur Khan at Karah Rama Returns to Ayodhya and Plans the Rajasuya Sacrifice, but Bharata Dissuades Him Sumantra brings Rama and Laksmana in a chariot to Dasaratha Ravana Sees Hanuman’s Journey; Brahma’s Obstacles Fail to Stop Him The princes in their chariot drive through the main street at Ayodhya, wondering at the change in the city since they left it, and then enter the palace, with questioning gestures.
+In an upper room, a Brahmin and three ministers converse.
+Rama tells Lakshmana the story of King Nriga and the two Brahmins upon his return

 Show more similar artworks